August 12, 2020 at 8:58 am #71269

 I always appreciate your replies.
 They are insightful.
 But you can’t believe every contractor who has gripes with NACA HAND department are sour grapes who do not want to follow the rules.
 The electronic payment may be fast, but the administrative side to process the draw request can be slow.
 I’ve experienced NACA HAND delays myself.

 My prefered contractor is reputable and has an extensive portfolio with investment properties, 203k’s and is NACA approved.
-His main complaint is Hand’s slowness and I will likely be his last NACA client.May 19, 2021 at 4:10 pm #75558
+His main complaint is Hand’s slowness and I will likely be his last NACA client.November 16, 2021 at 6:31 am #77323kearleyParticipant

 - You must be logged in to reply to this topic.